 Disseminated intravascular coagulation is a medical condition sometimes caused by the plague.
 This is a serious and potentially fatal complication in which blood clots throughout the body and – as a result – internals organs begin to shut down.
 This was a death sentence in the early days of the plague, and is often still fatal today.
 However, the condition is sometimes successfully treated via a medically induced coma.

-The First Symptom Are Bumps The Size Of An Egg
+Bumps The Size Of An Egg Present As The First Symptom

 If you've contracted the plague, the first symptom is a little hard to miss.
 You develop what are called "buboes," which generally develop a week after you're exposed to the virus.
 These are large bumps, about the size of a chicken egg, that are found around the groin, armpit, or neck.
 In addition to being massive, they're sensitive.
 The bumps are warm to the touch and tender.